dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/formatting.md

 [!code-csharp[](./formatting/sample/StartupStringOutputFormatter.cs?name=snippet)]
 ::: moniker-end

-Without the `StringOutputFormatter`, `string` return types are formatted by the built-in JSON formatter.
-If the built-in JSON formatter is removed and an XML formatter is available, the response is formatted by the XML formatter.
-If the JSON formatter is removed and no XML formatter is available, `string` return types return `406 Not Acceptable`.
+Without the `StringOutputFormatter`, the built-in JSON formatter formats `string` return types.
+If the built-in JSON formatter is removed and an XML formatter is available, the XML formatter formats `string` return types.
+Otherwise, `string` return types return `406 Not Acceptable`.

 Without the `HttpNoContentOutputFormatter`, null objects are formatted using the configured formatter.
 For example: